 What will the redevelopment do to traffic?

 At the direction of the Planning Board, the Land Company conducted a transportation analysis which showed that the redevelopment of the Lake East Shopping Center as a mixed-use residential community would generate less traffic than would our approved preliminary plan for a retail/office strip center.
-For this reason, the Planning Board unanimously recommended that the preliminary plan be converted into an approval for a mixed-use development instead.
+For this reason, the Planning Board and the Council recommended that the preliminary plan be converted into an approval for a mixed-use development instead, and allowed it to move forward before the Purple Line is under construction.

 Post-Purple Line development can also be accommodated with certain infrastructure improvements that will improve traffic flow, including the planned and funded intersection improvements at Jones Bridge Road and Connecticut Avenue.

-Most of the existing congestion on Connecticut Avenue results from through traffic rather than internal trips.
-As Council Staff pointed out in the March 18 PHED committee memo, the proposed new development will actually contribute very little additional traffic to the area.
+Most of the existing congestion on Connecticut Avenue results from pass-through traffic rather than internal trips generated into or out of Chevy Chase Lake.
+As Council Staff pointed out in this March 18, 2013 memo, the proposed new development will actually contribute very little additional traffic to the area.

 It is also important to note that before any post-Purple Line development receives final approval for construction, it must satisfy additional traffic tests under the County’s Subdivision Staging Policy.